Fernandes doubtful for Manchester United clash with Liverpool, says Solskjaer

 Ole Gunnar Solskjaer says Bruno Fernandes could miss Manchester United's Premier League match against Liverpool on Sunday.

-The 27-year-old midfielder has picked up a knock this week after playing a starring role in United's 3-2 win against Atalanta in the Champions League.
+The 27-year-old midfielder suffered a knock this week after playing a starring role in United's 3-2 win against Atalanta in the Champions League.

-Solskjaer is unsure if the Portugal international will be available to feature against the Reds at Old Trafford.
+And, as a result, Solskjaer is unsure if the Portugal international will be available to feature against Jurgen Klopp's men at Old Trafford.

 Editors' Picks